tiendn/review-books/Rework.md

 **_Sell your by-products_**

 When you make something, you always make something else.
 You can’t make just one thing.
 Everything has a by-product.
 Observant and creative business minds spot these by-products and see opportunities.

+### Get it out there

+**_Launch now_**

+When is your product or service finished?
+When should you put it out on the market?
+When is it safe to let people have it?
+Probably a lot sooner than you’re comfortable with.
+Once your product does what it needs to do, get it out there.

+## Chapter: Productivity

+### Get Real

+**_Illusions of agreement_**

+The business world is littered with dead documents that do nothing but waste people’s time.
+Reports no one reads, diagrams no one looks at, and specs that never resemble the finished product.
+These things take forever to make but only seconds to forget.
+If you need to explain something, try getting real with it.
+Instead of describing what something looks like, draw it.
+Instead of explaining what something sounds like, hum it.
+Do everything you can to remove layers of abstraction.

+### Question

+**_Reasons to quit_**

+It’s easy to put your head down and just work on what you think needs to be done.
+It’s a lot harder to pull your head up and ask why.
+Here are some important questions to ask yourself to ensure you’re doing work that matters:

+> **Why are you doing this?** Ever find yourself working on something without knowing exactly why?
+Someone just told you to do it.
+It’s pretty common, actually.
+That’s why it’s important to ask why you’reworking on**\_\_**.
+What is this for?
+Who benefits?
+What’s the motivation behind it?
+Knowing the answers to these questions will help you better understand the work itself.

+> **What problem are you solving?** What’s the problem?
+Are customers confused?
+Are you confused?
+Is something not clear enough?
+Was something not possible before that should be possible now?
+Sometimes when you ask these questions, you’ll find you’re solving an imaginary problem.
+That’s when it’s time to stop and reevaluate what the hell you’re doing.

+> **Is this actually useful?** Are you making something useful or just making something?
+It’s easy to confuse enthusiasm with usefulness.
+Sometimes it’s fine to play a bit and build something cool.
+But eventually you’ve got to stop and ask yourself if it’s useful, too.
+Cool wears off.
+Useful never does.

+> **Are you adding value?** Adding something is easy; adding value is hard.
+Is this thing you’re working on actually making your product more valuable for customers?
+Can they get more out of it than they did before?
+Sometimes things you think are adding value actually subtract from it.
+Too much ketchup can ruin the fries.
+Value is about balance.
+> Will this change behavior?
+Is what you’re working on really going to change anything?
+Don’t add something unless it has a real impact on how people use your product.

+> **Is there an easier way?** Whenever you’re working on something, ask, “Is there an easier way?”
+You’ll often find this easy way is more than good enough for now.
+Problems are usually pretty simple.
+We just imagine that they require hard solutions.
+> What could you be doing instead?
+What can’t you do because you’re doing this?
+This is especially important for small teams with constrained resources.
+That’s when prioritization is even more important.
+If you work on A, can you still do B and C before April?
+If not, would you rather have B and C instead of A?
+If you’re stuck on something for a long period of time, that means there are other things you’re not getting done.

+> **Is it really worth it?** Is what you’re doing really worth it?
+Is this meeting worth pulling six people off their work for an hour?
+Is it worth pulling an all-nighter tonight, or could you just finish it up tomorrow?
+Is it worth getting all stressed out over a press release from a competitor?
+Is it worth spending your money on advertising?
+Determine the real value of what you’re about to do before taking the plunge.

+Keep asking yourself (and others) the questions listed above.
+You don’t need to make it a formal process, but don’t let it slide, either.
+Also, don’t be timid about your conclusions.
+Sometimes abandoning what you’re working on is the right move, even if you’ve already put in a lot of effort.
+Don’t throw good time after bad work.